pmean/build-website/text/05/PairedAvailability.md

 In the quest to finish my book on Statistical Evidence, I had to leave some material on the cutting room floor.
 One of the nicer descriptions was about the paired availability design.
-Here\'s what I had written.
+Here's what I had written.

 > If you have a large group of hospitals, each of which has seen a
 > change over time in the availability of a new therapy, then you can